kaushik-cy/regression-KC_HouseSales/README.md

 # regression-KC_HouseSales

-Predicting housing prices for Kings Country.<br>
+Predicting housing prices for Kings County.<br>
 Regressor models are compared based on their score (r^2), MAE and multiple r.<br>

 Models compared: